00DARE00/Sales-Overview-Dashboard/README.md

 - **Fact_InternetSales** (from SQL) and **Fact_Budget** (from `SalesBudget.xlsx`, monthly 2025 budget figures) as fact tables
 - **DIM_Customers**, **DIM_Products**, **DIM_Calendar** as dimension tables, each joined on their respective keys

-This keeps the model lean and filter performance fast, and lets the report filters (Customer City, Sub Category, Product Category, Product Name) drive every visual consistently.
+This keeps the model lean and filter performance fast, and lets the report filters (Customer City, Sub Category, Product Category, Product Name) consistently drive every visual.

 ## Dashboard